Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts

-Let $e$ and $e'$ be two (clean) mates and denote the corresponding lengths of their edges \textit{before}, \textit{at}, and \textit{after} the mating as $L_{-1}, L_{0}, L_{1}$ and $L'_{-1}, L'_{0}, L'_{1}$, respectively (see Fig.~\ref{fig:noise_bound2}A).
-Let $\alpha_1, \beta_1$ and $\alpha_2, \beta_2$ be the pairs of supplementary angles these mates form with their adjacent edges at their vertices, as illustrated in Fig. \ref{fig:noise_bound2}A. The mate angle constraint $C_2$ dictates that
+Let $e$ and $e'$ be two ``clean'' mates and denote the corresponding lengths of the edges \textit{before}, \textit{at}, and \textit{after} these mates as $L_{-1}, L_{0}, L_{1}$ and $L'_{-1}, L'_{0}, L'_{1}$, respectively, as illustrated in Fig.~\ref{fig:noise_bound2}A. Let $\alpha_1, \beta_1$ and $\alpha_2, \beta_2$ be the two pairs of supplementary angles these mates form with their adjacent edges at their vertices, also as illustrated in Fig. \ref{fig:noise_bound2}A. Recall that the mate angle constraint $C_2$ dictates that